iTheresaApocalypse/IDO/Reviewer-KKpw.md

       <td>77.1</td>
       <td>83.3</td>
       <td rowspan="2">
-        The results of Initial Model and Base Model. <br>The experiment is conducted under the setting with ResNet-50 on CIFAR-100 with Sym.
-60%, Asym.
+        The results of Initial Model and Base Model. <br>
+        The experiment is conducted under the setting <br>
+          with ResNet-50 on CIFAR-100 with Sym.
+60%, <br>
+          Asym.
 40%, Inst.
-40% noise, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
+40% noise, with AdamW, lr = 1e-3, <br>
+          weight_decay = 1e-5, batch_size=64.
       </td>
     </tr>
     <tr>